 We've lost count of how many times insiders have accumulated shares in a company that goes on to improve markedly.
-On the other hand, we'd be remiss not to mention that insider sales have been known to precede tough periods for a business.
-So we'll take a look at whether insiders have been buying or selling shares in Centene Corporation (NYSE:CNC).
+Unfortunately, there are also plenty of examples of share prices declining precipitously after insiders have sold shares.
+So shareholders might well want to know whether insiders have been buying or selling shares in Centene Corporation (NYSE:CNC).

 Centene Insider Transactions Over The Last Year

 Notably, that recent purchase by Robert Ditmore is the biggest insider purchase of Centene shares that we've seen in the last year.
 So it's clear an insider wanted to buy, at around the current price, which is US$58.80.
 While their view may have changed since the purchase was made, this does at least suggest they have had confidence in the company's future.
 If someone buys shares at well below current prices, it's a good sign on balance, but keep in mind they may no longer see value.
 Happily, the Centene insider decided to buy shares at close to current prices.
 The only individual insider to buy over the last year was Robert Ditmore.

 The chart below shows insider transactions (by companies and individuals) over the last year.
 If you want to know exactly who sold, for how much, and when, simply click on the graph below!